Bernie Sanders Responds To Hillary Clinton Blaming Him For Losing Presidential Election In Her New Book

 — Washington Examiner (@dcexaminer) September 8, 2017

-Bernie Sanders acknowledged Hillary Clinton’s anguish in losing the election, but spoke of how important it was for her to stop looking at the past and concentrate on the future instead, as Huffington Post report.
+Bernie Sanders acknowledged Hillary Clinton’s anguish in losing the election, but spoke of how important it was for her to stop looking at the past and concentrate on the future instead, as Huffington Post reported.

 “Look, Secretary Clinton ran against the most unpopular candidate in the history of this country and she lost and she was upset about it and I understand that.
 But our job is really not to go backwards.
 It is to go forwards.”